jinlee/418-final/index.md

 speedup.
 We thought that this was peculiar because at such a large image size, all overhead should be virtually negligible.

-Our hypothesis is that our macbook air's, which run on Intel i7, is utilizing the
+Our hypothesis is that our macbook airs, which run on Intel i7, are utilizing the
 [Turbo Boost](http://www.intel.com/content/www/us/en/architecture-and-technology/turbo-boost/turbo-boost-technology.html){:target="_blank"}
 feature.
 We think that when running mandelbrot on a single core, Turbo Boost